Azeotrope: Positive azeotropes

-A well-known example of a positive azeotrope is 95.63% ethanol and 4.37% water (by mass), which boils at 78.2 °C.

-Ethanol boils at 78.4 °C, water boils at 100 °C, but the azeotrope boils at 78.2 °C, which is lower than either of its constituents.
-Indeed, 78.2 °C is the minimum temperature at which any ethanol/water solution can boil at atmospheric pressure.
+A solution that shows greater positive deviation from Raoult's law forms a minimum boiling azeotrope at a specific composition.
 In general, a positive azeotrope boils at a lower temperature than any other ratio of its constituents.
 Positive azeotropes are also called minimum boiling mixtures or pressure maximum azeotropes.
+A well-known example of a positive azeotrope is an ethanol–water mixture (obtained by fermentation of sugars) consisting of 95.63% ethanol and 4.37% water (by mass), which boils at 78.2 °C. Ethanol boils at 78.4 °C, water boils at 100 °C, but the azeotrope boils at 78.2 °C, which is lower than either of its constituents.
+Indeed, 78.2 °C is the minimum temperature at which any ethanol/water solution can boil at atmospheric pressure.
+Once this composition has been achieved, the liquid and vapour have the same composition, and no further separation occurs.